net-daemon/docs/docs/developer/architecture.md

 ## Deployment options

-NetDaemon can be deployed using source code and just compile the template project and use any kind of host.
+NetDaemon can be deployed using source code or just compile the template project and use any kind of host.